noec764/erpnext/docs/dooks/projects/README.md

 ### User Manual

 A services company needs lots more than projects module to operate efficiently.
-Dooks has all of it available built-in.
+Dokie has all of it available built-in.

-- You track your books of accounts using [Accounts module](/dooks/accounts/).
+- You track your books of accounts using [Accounts module](/dokie/accounts/).
-- Manage payroll, leaves and claims of your support staff in the [HR module](/dooks/human-resources/).
+- Manage payroll, leaves and claims of your support staff in the [HR module](/dokie/human-resources/).
-- Attend customer's support queries better with [Support](/dooks/support/) module of Dooks.
+- Attend customer's support queries better with [Support](/dokie/support/) module of Dokie.

 {index}